 - Scallions, Sesame Seeds or Sliced Radish Optional garnish, as desired

 - Gather, measure and prepare the Korean-Style Braised Beef Short Ribs ingredients as listed.
-Arrange a rack in the center third of the oven and preheat to 300° Fahrenheit (150° celsius).
+If using the dutch oven method, arrange a rack in the center third of the oven and preheat to 300° Fahrenheit (150° celsius).

 - In a medium mixing bowl, combine gochujang, brown sugar, soy sauce, garlic, ginger and sesame oil.
 Whisk to combine.
 Add beef stock, whisk and set aside.

 - Use paper towels to pat short ribs dry.
 In a shallow dish combine flour, salt and black pepper.
 Dredge short ribs through flour mixture to coat.
 Shake excess flour off and set aside.

 - In a large dutch oven (or slow cooker), heat vegetable oil over medium-high heat until hot and shimmering.
 Add halved onion and sear the cut side 2 - 3 minutes until browned.
 Remove onion and set aside.
 Add floured short ribs to the hot oil and sear on all sides for 1 - 2 minutes per side or until golden.
 You may need to do this in a few batches to avoid over-crowding the pan.
 Set seared ribs aside with the onion while fresh batches cook.